 - The Proverbs 31 chapter is a letter written by a mom to her son.
-She is simply known as King Lemuel’s mother but many believe it was actually written by Bathsheba to her son Samuel.
+She is simply known as King Lemuel’s mother but many believe it was actually written by Bathsheba to her son Solomon.

 - The Proverbs 31 woman is not a real woman.
 It is a highlight reel of all the praiseworthy attributes a woman can acquire over her lifetime.
 We don’t see the bad days or where she needed forgiveness because this is the type of woman she’s become over time after living much of her life.
 It doesn’t’ show her struggles, sins, or hardships but you can be certain she had them too.
 She has learned to rely on God through them though and even “laugh at the days to come.”

 - Lemuel’s mother starts off by instructing her son how to live HIS life.
 Let’s hear it for the Proverbs 31 man!
 She instructs him to be careful with women and not follow the path of others who had multiple wives but instead love his wife.
 Lemuel’s mother instructs him to be careful with drinking because it can make him forget his work.
 She instructs him to be a voice for the voiceless, a fair judge, and a defender of the poor and needy.

 - “She is not telling women what they need to do to reach some level of unattainable perfection, instead, it’s a mother instructing her son, a king, how to appreciate his godly wife.

 Whew, now that puts things in a different light, doesn’t it?